 A gastroscopy used to check symptoms or confirm a diagnosis is known as a diagnostic gastroscopy.
 A gastroscopy used to treat a condition is known as a therapeutic gastroscopy.

-Read more about why a gastroscopy may be used.
+Read more about why gastroscopy is used.

 The gastroscopy procedure